 In February 2016, to strengthen its climate targets, the State Council of China issued guidelines that ordered steel production capacity to be reduced by 100-150 Mt in the next five years, with cuts of 45 Mt in 2016.
 But iron ore and steel have risen after a revival in the property market.
-Home sales jumped 71% in March, and investment in real-estate development rose in the first quarter in 2016.
-According to Business Intelligence (Bloomberg, 2016), more than 60% sharp increase in iron ore price in 2016 is mainly due to a recovery in China's steel demand (construction sector) and delays to several supply projects such as Samarco in Brazil (Vale), Simandou in Guinea (Rio Tinto) etc.,
+Home sales jumped by 71% in March, and investment in real-estate development rose in the first quarter of 2016.
+According to Business Intelligence (Bloomberg, 2016), more than 60% of sharp increase in iron ore price in 2016 is mainly due to a recovery in China's steel demand (construction sector) and delays to several supply projects such as Samarco in Brazil (Vale), Simandou in Guinea (Rio Tinto) etc.,

-Some projections:
+Some price projections:

-- Iron ore forecasts for the five years through 2020 have been revised higher by the World Bank after the commodity rallied in the first quarter on a surge in steel prices in China, the largest user.
-Specifically, iron ore price is projected US\$ 55 per ton in 2017 to US\$ 56.2 in 2020 (World Bank, 2017) - Morgan Stanley expects that supply surplus is the main factor of the price decline and estimates that the surplus will be 87 Mt in 2016, 116 Mt in 2017, and 156 Mt in 2018.
+- Iron ore forecasts for the next five years through 2020 have been revised to be higher by the World Bank after the commodity rallied in the first quarter following a surge in steel prices in China, the largest user.
+Specifically, iron ore price is projected to be US\$ 55 per ton in 2017 to aUS\$ 56.2 in 2020 (World Bank, 2017) - Morgan Stanley expects that supply surplus is the main factor of the price decline and estimates that the surplus will be 87 Mt in 2016, 116 Mt in 2017, and 156 Mt in 2018.
 Therefore, iron ore price will be around US\$ 58 in the next two years.
-(Bloomberg TV Mongolia, 2016) - Custeel, an integrated metallurgical website led by CISA, projected that average price of iron ore is US\$ 60-65 per ton in 2017.
+(Bloomberg TV Mongolia, 2016) - Custeel, an integrated metallurgical website led by CISA, projected that average price of iron ore will be US\$ 60-65 per ton in 2017.
 Even though the financial feature of iron ore is improving, this market is expected to have more frequent fluctuations.
 The highest price may appear during first half of 2017.
-After the restoration of iron ore supply, prices will drop back in the second half of 2017 (Umetal, 2016).
+After the restoration of iron ore supply, prices will drop back in the second half of 2017 (Umetal, 2016). - According to UNCTAD (2016), an estimated 109 Mt per year of iron ore capacity was added in 2015, and it identifies 115-236 Mt of new mining capacity coming on stream by the end of 2018.
+Some closures will take place but UNCTAD expects a net addition to iron ore mining capacity over the three-year period.